stjet/Music-Box/README.md

 Hosted on Repl.it.
 Looks ugly on mobile, sorry.
 If you find a bug please open an issue.
+It is also likely I will add support for other instruments with https://tonejs.github.io/.

 ## Known Bugs
 - Saving song as mp4 file does not include note gap or gaps in song